grame-cncm/faustdoc/src/manual/errors.md

 #### Table construction errors

-The [rdtable]§https://faustdoc.grame.fr/manual/syntax/#rdtable-primitive) primitive can be used to read through a read-only (pre-defined at initialisation time) table.
+The [rdtable](https://faustdoc.grame.fr/manual/syntax/#rdtable-primitive) primitive can be used to read through a read-only (pre-defined at initialisation time) table.
 The [rwtable](https://faustdoc.grame.fr/manual/syntax/#rwtable-primitive) primitive can be used to implement a read/write table.
-Both have a size computed at compiled time, and
+Both have a size computed at compiled time

+ [TO COMPLETE]

 ### Iterative constructions

 [Iterations](https://faustdoc.grame.fr/manual/syntax/#iterations) are analogous to `for(...)` loops in other languages and provide a convenient way to automate some complex block-diagram constructions.
 All `par`, `seq`, `sum`, `prod` expressions have the same form, take an identifier as first parameter, a number of iteration as an integer constant numerical expression as second parameter, then an arbitrary block-diagram as third parameter.